AmplitudeAudio/doc-sdk/docs/api/engine/RtpcValue/index.md

 **struct  RtpcValue**

-A RTPC compatible value is used as a wrapper to hold propertiy values
+A RTPC compatible value is used as a wrapper to hold property values
      * that can be linked to RTPCs.

 A property value that can be linked to a RTPC can be either a single static value that never updates, or a curve and an RTPC value that is updated by the game.
 The curve is used here as a function that takes the current RTPC value and returns the parameter value.